VintageWatchstraps Logo

 The same thing happens in reverse as the spring unwinds, the finger piece turns the cross until the wide arm is reached in the opposite direction and further rotation is blocked.
 At this point the spring barrel can turn no further and the watch will stop.
 This is the source of the myth discussed below, that the purpose of stop work is to prevent the watch using a weak part of the spring that would make timekeeping less accurate.
 However, this is a feature of the way the stop work operates; it is not its main purpose, which is to prevent the mainspring from being wound too tight.

-The stop work patented by IWC in 1904 in Swiss patent CH 31457 "Dispositif pour limiter le remontage des mouvements d'horlogerie à barillet" or "device for limiting the winding of a watch movement barrel" is a variation of this type of stop work called "geared stop work".
+The stop work patented by IWC in 1904 in Swiss patent CH 31457 Dispositif pour limiter le remontage des mouvements d'horlogerie à barillet, or device for limiting the winding of a watch movement barrel, is a variation of this type of stop work called ‘geared stop work’.
 Instead of the Maltese cross and finger piece, which allow only a small range of adjustments to the operation of the stop work, gears are used.
 This allows the number of turns that the barrel can make before it is stopped to be varied, and allows finer adjustment of the exact point in winding at which the stop operates when the spring is being wound.
 Rather strangely I have never seen the IWC patented stop work, all IWC watches with stop work seem to have conventional Maltese cross stop work.

 Recoil Clicks

 In watchmaking terms a click is a pawl that lets a toothed or ratchet wheel turn in one direction but blocks it from turning in the other direction.
-A recoil click in the keyless mechanism is designed so that when the mainspring is fully wound, the click allows the barrel to turn backwards slightly, to "recoil", and let the mainspring uncoil a little from being fully wound.
+A recoil click in the keyless work is designed so that when the mainspring is fully wound, the click allows the barrel to turn backwards slightly, to "recoil", and let the mainspring uncoil a little from being fully wound.
 This removes the sharp increase in torque shown at the right hand side of the graph at the 100% wound position.

 Automatic Winding